Contextual Learning for Anomaly Detection in Tabular Data: Experiments

 \textbf{(1) CWAE achieves top overall performance.} We evaluate model performance using two metrics: AUCROC and average rank.
 Ranks are computed per dataset, then averaged across all datasets to offer a balanced view that reduces the influence of outliers.
 CWAE attains the best overall performance, with the highest average AUCROC (0.797) and the lowest average rank (2.75) among all models.

 \textbf{(2) Contextual learning improves over non-contextual baselines.} CWAE consistently outperforms its non-contextual counterpart WAE, which shares the same architecture but omits context features.
 While WAE achieves an average AUCROC of 0.760 (rank 3.875), CWAE improves upon it across both metrics, highlighting the benefit of incorporating context in anomaly detection.
-Compared to other leading non-contextual baselines of different architectures—RCA (0.769, 4.125), DIF (0.758, 5.375), RDP (0.749, 4.75), and DTE (0.717, 4.625)—CWAE remains the strongest overall.
+Compared to other leading non-contextual baselines of different architectures---RCA (0.769, 4.125), DIF (0.758, 5.375), RDP (0.749, 4.75), and DTE (0.717, 4.625)---CWAE remains the strongest overall.

-\textbf{(3) CWAE excels across datasets of varying complexity.} A dataset-wise breakdown reveals CWAE’s flexibility and robustness:
+\textbf{(3) CWAE excels across datasets of varying complexity.} A dataset-wise breakdown reveals CWAE's flexibility and robustness:

 \begin{itemize} \item \textbf{spotify (high complexity)}: WAE achieves the best AUCROC (0.697), but CWAE is competitive at 0.665 and outperforms several baselines, including ICL (0.585) and RDP (0.537).
-This illustrates contextual modeling’s effectiveness in challenging data regimes.
+This illustrates contextual modeling's effectiveness in challenging data regimes.

 \item \textbf{bank and census (moderate complexity)}: CWAE attains the top AUCROC on both datasets (0.687 and 0.743), surpassing RCA and WAE.
 This shows strong generalization to structured real-world tabular data.